dhvanikam/JenkinsPipeline/03_Create_Pipeline_Through the classic UI/README.md

 To use Jenkins Pipeline, we will need:

 1. Jenkins 2.x or later.
 2. Pipeline plugin.
-(Note : which is installed as part of the "suggested plugins", if not installed than got to Dashboard --> Manage Jenkins --> Plugins --> Avialable Plugins, search for "Pipeline" and install plugin)
+(Note : which is installed as part of the "suggested plugins", if not installed than got to Dashboard --> Manage Jenkins --> Plugins --> Available Plugins, search for "Pipeline" and install plugin)

 ## Create using Jenkins UI